PRACTICE GEAR

 Gear FAQ

-What is a competitive suit?
+What is a Competitive Suit?

 In general: A close-fitting suit without 'extras'.
 Tight and smooth like sharkskin.